-• Good health will be promoted (Subchapter 2.1).
-Health care strategies will be comprehensive and will focus on building an ecosystem in communities for health care providers, and an environment

-• Opportunities for transformative lifelong learning will be expanded (Subchapter 2.2).
-The quality of education at all levels will be improved by expanding access to quality learning resources, enhancing the curriculum, and improving the competencies of teachers.
-The evaluation protocol for learning outcomes will also be improved by involving third-party institutions to assess students' proficiency across all levels.
+- Good health will be promoted (Subchapter 2.1).
+Health care strategies will be comprehensive and will focus on building an ecosystem in communities for health care providers, and an environment where individuals can make healthy choices (e.g., nutritious affordable food and health literacy). - Opportunities for transformative lifelong learning will be expanded (Subchapter 2.2).
+The quality of education at all levels will be improved by expanding learning to quality resources, enhancing the curriculum, and improving the competencies of teachers.
+The evaluation protocol for learning outcomes will also improved by involving third-party institutions to assess students' proficiency across all levels.
 TVET programs will be improved to make them more responsive to industry needs.
 Higher-education institutions will be strengthened to perform a greater role in knowledge co-creation, and serve as innovation hubs and incubation centers.